Jess247/quick-notes-browserextension/README.md

 # quick-notes-browserextension

-Broserextension build with HTML, CSS, JavaScript and json.
+Browser extension build with HTML, CSS, JavaScript and json.